 When hair samples are used, ecstasy is detectable for as much as 90 days.
 Although ecstasy isn’t detectable right after ingestion when using a hair test, it stays in the system much longer compared to urine.

-You might come across a few ways to get rid of the drug from the system quicker by getting the body to metabolize the drug faster, but the only guaranteed way for the drug not to show up is not to use it in the first place.
+You might come across a few ways to get rid of the drug from the system quicker by getting the body to metabolise the drug faster, but the only guaranteed way for the drug not to show up is not to use it in the first place.

 What Drug Classification Does Ecstasy Fall Within?

-Ecstasy is considered a class A drug making it illegal to produce the drug, supply it to others, or simply possess it.
+Ecstasy is considered a Class A drug making it illegal to produce the drug, supply it to others, or simply possess it.